 "Exodus is the true beginning of the story of Israel.
 Genesis is essential to the story, but it is a prologue, describing the lives of individual patriarchs rather than the history of a people.
 With Exodus we begin the story of the national entity called Israel."

-In other words, in Genesis the scene is set for the story that they Bible has been written to tell:
+In other words, in Genesis the scene is set for the story that the Bible has been written to tell:

 - How and by whom the natural world came into being.

-- Genesis also records God's promise of an eventual Savior and His reflection of one man, Abram/Abraham, through which He would send this Savior.
+- Genesis also records God's promise of an eventual Savior and His selection of one man, Abram/Abraham, through whom He would send this Savior.

-- The book finishes by focusing in on the growth of this one man's family into a clan of twelve families each led by the descendants of this one man, Abraham, chosen by God.
+- The book finishes by focusing on the growth of this one man's family into a clan of twelve families each led by the descendants of this one individual, Abraham, chosen by God.

-The book of Genesis covers a period of approximately 2200 years, between creation and the arrival of Jacob and his sons in Egypt to join Joseph, his lost son, who had become second in command to Pharaoh.
+The book of Genesis covers a period of approximately 2,200 years.
+It provides information beginning with the creation of the world and continues to the arrival of Jacob and his family in Egypt to join Joseph, his lost son, who had become second in command to the king of Egypt.